npm/registry/docs/responses/package-metadata.md

 * `devDependencies`: a mapping of package names to the required semver ranges of _development_ dependencies
 * `bundleDependencies`: an array of dependencies bundled with this version
 * `peerDependencies`: a mapping of package names to the required semver ranges of _peer_ dependencies
+* `peerDependenciesMeta`: provide npm more information on how your peer dependencies are to be used.
 * `bin`: a mapping of bin commands to set up for this version
 * `directories`: an array of directories included by this version
 * `dist`: a [dist object](#dist)